aedobbyn/beer-data-science/compile.md

 **Do more hops always mean more bitterness?**

-* It would appear so, from this graph and this regression (beta = 2.394418)
+* It would appear so, from this graph (considering only beer in the most popular styles) and this regression (beta = 2.394418)

 ```r
 ggplot(data = beer_ingredients_join, aes(total_hops, ibu)) +